jurijsk/traffic-source-go-getter/README.md

   , auxParam1: "see on that below"
  }
 ```
-or if you preffer to have data as seen in Google analytics
+or if you prefer to have data as seen in Google analytics
 ```
 var trafficSource = (new TrafficSourceGoGetter()).getTrafficSource();